ericchsieh/Bus-Stop-Finder-Application/README.md

-Busus R US - Bus application to find the nearest bus stop using Google Maps API.
+Busus R Us - Bus application to find the nearest bus stop using Google Maps API.